On edge-primitive 3-arc-transitive graphs

-An \emph{$s$-arc} in a graph $\Gamma$ is an $(s+1)$-tuple $(v_0,v_1,\ldots,v_s)$ of vertices such that $v_i\sim v_{i+1}$ but $v_i\neq v_{i+2}$.
+For $s\geq 1$, an \emph{$s$-arc} in a graph $\Gamma$ is an $(s+1)$-tuple $(v_0,v_1,\ldots,v_s)$ of vertices such that $v_i\sim v_{i+1}$ but $v_i\neq v_{i+2}$.
 We say that $\Gamma$ is \emph{$s$-arc-transitive} if the automorphism group of $\Gamma$ acts transitively on the set of $s$-arcs.
+If a graph is 1-arc-transitive then we simply refer to it as being \emph{arc-transitive}.
 If all vertices of $\Gamma$ have valency at least two then an $s$-arc-transitive graph is also $(s-1)$-arc-transitive.
 The study of $s$-arc-transitive graphs originated in the seminal work of Tutte \cite{Tutte47, Tutte59}, who showed that a graph of valency three is at most 5-arc-transitive.
 This was later extended by Weiss \cite{Weiss81} who showed that a graph of valency at least three is at most 7-arc-transitive.
 The vertex-primitive 4-arc-transitive graphs were classified by Li \cite{Li2001} and all edge-primitive 4-arc-transitive graphs were classified by Li and Zhang \cite{Li2011}.
 These classifications were enabled by the classification of all vertex-stabiliser, edge-stabiliser pairs for 4-arc-transitive graphs by Weiss \cite{Weiss81}.
-A key part of the latter classification is that the edge-stabiliser is always soluble.
-Han and Lu \cite{Han2019} have subsequently classified all edge-primitive graphs for almost simple groups with soluble edge-stabilisers.
+Moreover, the examples arising in the edge-primitive case are the point-line incidence graphs of the Desarguesian projective planes, the generalised quadrangles associated with the symplectic groups $\PSp_4(q)$, the generalised hexagons associated with the groups $G_2(q)$ of Lie type, and five other sporadic examples.
+A key part of the classification in the edge-primitive case is that the edge-stabiliser is always soluble.
+Han, Liao and Lu \cite{Han2019} have subsequently classified all edge-primitive graphs for almost simple groups with soluble edge-stabilisers.